 The trolley hit into the two warring women, throwing them off balance and making the flour drop out of their hands.
 Within a blink, the flour had squashed the fly.
 That’s when I knew the end was coming.

-After the events, the store went into supreme lockdown, due to a sudden flash of light and distant weighing, for the literal four horsemen of the apocalypse to appear, Famine apparently looking for the eggs.
+After the events, the store went into supreme lockdown, due to a sudden flash of light and distant neighing.
+All customers were escorted outside, even Famine, who was apparently still looking for the eggs.

 Lifeguard Ian Duncan-Leek was one of the members of the public that found themselves inside the store during the event.
 In a local radio interview, Duncan-Leek expressed the distaste he experienced, which for once he claims, ‘wasn’t anything to do with the lack of soy milk.’
 He said: